 The best beaches in Southern California for swimming are Seal Beach, Manhattan Beach, and Huntington Beach.
 Surf conditions vary by season and weather, but these beaches are generally excellent for swimming.

 Southern California is full of fantastic beaches, and I hope this guide can serve as inspiration for your visit!
 Whether you choose one or want to visit them all, I’m confident you’ll fall in love with the beaches of Southern California.
+Up next check out this guide to the 13 Best La Jolla Beaches.

 If you want to see what else there is to do in SoCal, check out my other guides: